[Edge] Unlock IKEA BILRESA scroll wheel and dual button

 BILRESA dual button added perks:

 • :pirate_flag: Triple-tap hack to expand the native double-tap.
-It’s optional, works fine for me but the method used is not 100% error-proof and you might get a false triple-tap (I’ve not seen any though!).
+Can be enabled in Settings, works fine for me but the method used is not 100% error-proof and you might get a false triple-tap (I’ve not seen any though!).
 More specifically, single and double taps will always trigger normally, they’re not affected, the worst case scenario is an additional triple tap that should not be there or an actual triple tap not triggering.
+With 1.9.15 firmware (or later), getting a false triple-tap should be virtually impossible.

 • :high_voltage: Initial Press and Short Release actions to turn on lights real quick.
 Read more about minimizing button latency.
 For toggling lights it’s a day and night difference!